ska-telescope/observation-execution-tool/docs/src/rest_api.rst

+.. _rest-api:

 ********
 Rest API
 ********

 A ‘Procedure’ represents a script along with its load-time arguments and runtime arguments.
 The REST API operates on procedures.

 The workflow for the script execution service in PI5 is to: